"We can save most teeth...

-The aim for the dentist is to remove the affected pulp (nerve) and then clean and shape the canal to allow room for the canal to be filled (normally with an inert rubber filling called gutta percha).
+The aim for the dentist is to remove the affected pulp (nerve) in side the root/s of the tooth and then clean and shape the canal to allow room for the canal to be filled (normally with an inert rubber filling called gutta percha).

 Once the root canal is completed the next important step is to seal the tooth with a filling and ideally a crown especially on the molar teeth.
 The benefit of this is to prevent the canals from becoming inflamed or infected again and a crown can protect the tooth from fracturing especially if a large filling is placed over the root canal.